baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 Tags or Types present at runtime  |   No    | Yes (Tags)  |     Yes (Type annotations)
 ```

-### Two systems; Why not just use the more powerful
-  one? and Question 3)
+### Presentation of Two Systems (and Question 3)

 There a few reasons for presenting two systems separately:

 1) In PL theory papers it is usual to identify minimal calculi with
 the essence of the feature.
 Intersection types are an interesting
-feature that usually comes paired up with union types, but they can be
+feature that often comes paired up with union types, but they can be
-viewed as orthogonal/complementary.
+viewed as being orthogonal/complementary.
 Some languages, for example Julia,
 support union types but not intersection types (at least as far as we
 know).
 Therefore, the designers of such languages may be interested in
 calculi that have disjoint switches but not necessarely intersections.

 2) One important point of our work is to establish the relationship to
 the line of work on disjoint intersection types.
 Again, in PL theory
-there are many papers where people explore the design of new features
+there are many papers that explore the design of new features
 but in way that establish a relationship (in this case via duality) to
 other more well-studied language features.
 The formulation of
 disjointness in Section 3 is the direct dual of the notion of
 disjointness for intersection types from past work.
-The system with
+In the system with
-union types, disjoint switches and the notion of disjointness can be
+union types only, the notion of disjointness can be
-viewed as duals to notions that exist in calculi with disjoint
+viewed as a direct dual to notions that exist in calculi with disjoint
 intersection types.
 If we discarded the calculus in Section 3 and the
-first notion of disjointness this connection would not so direct or
+first notion of disjointness this connection would not be direct or
 obvious.

 ### Clarification